celery/celery/docs/django/first-steps-with-django.rst

 .. note::

     Celery 5.0.x supports Django 1.11 LTS or newer versions.
-Please use Celery 4.4.x for django versions older than Django 1.11.
+Please use Celery 4.4.x for versions older than Django 1.11.

 To use Celery with your Django project you must first define an instance of the Celery library (called an "app")